 comparable to a site-built structure but is completed in a

 significantly reduced time frame.

-Speed: The modular construction process provides for a simultaneous overlap of theactivities that take place off-site in the manufacturing plant and on-site while preparing the site for the building installation.
-Since the structure is being built in the factory and doesn't wait for the site preparation to take place or is subjected to weather delays, a permanent or relocatable modular construction project can be completed in 25-40% of the time required for typical site-built methods.
+The modular building process provides for a simultaneous overlap of the activities that take place off-site in the manufacturing plant and on-site while preparing the site for the building installation.
+Since the structure is being built in the factory and doesn't wait for the site preparation to take place or is subjected to weather delays, a permanent or relocatable modular building can be completed in 25-40% of the time required for typical site-built methods.

-Superior Quality: Modular construction utilizes the same materials and is built to the same codes, standards, and architectural specifications as site construction methods.
+Modular buildings utilize the same materials and is built to the same codes, standards, and architectural specifications as site construction methods.
 Quality improvements are recognized through the factory assembly process which leads to greater efficiencies, consistency, and safety, while established protocols for receiving, rejecting, and storing materials also eliminate issues with poor or damaged components.
 Permanent modular buildings can be designed to match existing structures, and after installation and finish-out are often indistinguishable from a completely site-built structures.

 the structures are typically constructed to